My Singer Sewing Machines

 99K31S ER139103 1960, no decals, but was Eye

 My first restore.
 A rusty piece of junk totally seized.
 Cleaned down to bare metal, repainted and polished the brightwork and internals, and it works and looks fine.
 Came in a small wooden base with no lid, similar to a Spartan, with which it shares some other features.
 Have sourced a Type 72 (or possibly a Type 354 Ardmore , or a Cadet Cabinet depending on where you look) cabinet to suit the 99K31 and moved the machine over.
+I also sourced a knee bar that fits (if you hold your mouth right) into this cabinet, and presses a foot control to control the machine.

 While rebuilding and restoring the cabinet I decided to finally add some decals to give this machine a bit more personality.
 As I used a variation on the TRAJAN font for the roman numerals, I decided this machine finally had a name, TRAJAN – after the roman emperor, who was incredibly popular and was deified after his death.
 He was buried under a huge monument, a needle like column, engraved in his honour.
 The lettering on the column is the basis of the TRAJAN font.
 It also uses a clever trick, the lettering at the top of the column is larger than that at the bottom, making it more readable from ground level.
 I used this idea when applying the name to the machine’s needle column!